-As at 31 March 2023 Scanpower's Investment Property was valued at \$15,890,000 representing 18% of total assets and generated rental income of \$1,318,000.
+As at 31 March 2024 Scanpower's Investment Property was valued at \$17,100,000 representing 18% of total assets and generated rental income of \$1,477,000.
 The Property Division is managed by 2 staff members working under the management of the CEO.

-For the coming financial year to 31 March 2025 Scanpower will continue to operate the four business activities described above.
-The company will also continue to investigate potential business opportunities associated with complementary energy technologies such as solar, energy storage and other distributed generation opportunities, following the commissioning of a 350kW solar array at Oringi in 2023.
+For the coming financial year to 31 March 2026 Scanpower will continue to operate the four business activities described above.
+The company will also continue to investigate potential business opportunities associated with complementary energy technologies such as solar, energy storage and other distributed generation opportunities.